Which Social Network Is Right For Me?

 Facebook offers the ability to have bespoke fan page tabs (essentially mini-websites) to increase fan bases and promote products/ launch competitions, gain subscriptions and much more.
 You can add “like gates” which encourage users to become fans before they can see certain content – this effectively “subscribes” them to your posts, very much like becoming “friends” on the personal side of Facebook.

-There is also some great Facebook functionality which can be leveraged to encourage users to share things with the friends within these tabs and apps.
+There is also some great Facebook Graph API functionality which can be leveraged to encourage users to share things with the friends within these tabs and apps.
 You obviously don’t need to add these advanced features to start with.
 Many businesses choose to have a simple page, including information about the business, opening times, links and maybe some relevant images.
 Custom Fan Pages can always be added later.

 Help with Social Marketing